 It is not October 2020 as I publish this article and Katie and I are planning a lot for the blog.
 Coming up we are going to be announcing two new mini-courses on choosing index funds for investing and a second on modelling your financial future in a spreadsheet.
 Geeky subjects I know!

-We are also planning the next dates where we are going to run the Take Control of Your Finances Course.
+We are also planning the next dates where we are going to run the Rebel Finance School.
 We had a huge amount of fun running the first course in August and September and are working on the post course report at the moment.
 Visit the page and stick your email address in if you want to find out more about the next time we run the course.

 The Rebel Entrepreneur podcast Season 1 is drawing to a close and we had one of the most spectacular episodes this past week with Keith Hunt who started a restaurant without debt.
 You can check that out here: